-Wondering how and when to prune hydrangeas?
-Hydrangeas are very rewarding to grow, producing masses of frothy blooms throughout the summer – and well into autumn with many variety.
+Want to know how and when to prune hydrangeas?
+Hydrangeas are a staple border plant, producing gorgeous, opulent blooms that change colour as they age.
+Extremely popular with gardeners in temperate climates the world over, hydrangeas will keep blooming throughout summer and often well into autumn.
 However, they do need to be looked after properly and pruned at the correct time for best results.

 Follow this advice on when and how to prune your hydrangea plants to maximise their flowering potential.
 For more garden ideas, go to our dedicated page.